zAlweNy26/AlweStats/README.md

 You can find it here : https://valheim.thunderstore.io/package/Padank/AlweStats/

-Valheim Mod to easily see "FPS", "Ping", "Total players", "Clock", "Ship health", "Ship speed", "Wind speed", "Wind direction", "Days passed", "Time played", "Current Biome", "Bow ammo", "Selected arrows" in the HUD.

-You can also see :
-- Growth time/percentage for bush and/or plants
-- Health value/percentage for every environment element (rocks, trees, ecc...) and construction pieces
-- Process time/percentage for fermenters and beehives
-- Fill space/percentage for containers

-The UI is separated in five blocks :
+The UI is separated in 6 blocks :
 - GameStats, that contains "FPS", "Ping" and "Total players"
 - WorldStats, that contains "Days passed", "Time played" and "Current biome"
 - WorldClock, that contains "Clock"
 - ShipStats, that contains "Ship health", "Ship speed", "Wind speed", "Wind direction"
 - BowStats, that contains "Selected arrows" and "Bow ammo"
+- MapStats, that contains "Player coordinates"

 For each block you can enable or disable it and you can also set :
 - Position
 - Margin
 - Text color
 - Text size
-- Text alignment (nor for WorldClock nor for BowStats)
+- Text alignment (nor for WorldClock nor for the MapStats)

-For the "BowStats" section, you can set :
-- Whether or not to show a bow charge bar instead of the vanilla circle that shrinks
-- The color of the bow charge bar when fully charged

-For the "EnvStats" section, you can set :
-- The string format for the health of any environment element
-- The string format for the process status of bushes, plants, beehives and fermenters
-- Whether or not to show the health separately for rock and trees
-- Whether or not to show the growth separately for bushes and plants
-- Whether or not to show the process status for beehives and fermenters
-- Whether or not to show the remaining slots for containers
+There are also "EntityStats" and "EnvStats" which aren't UI blocks but can let you choose different things.

-In the config file you can also choose whether or not to show :
+In the config file you can also :
-- A "Days passed" counter in the world selection panel
+- Toggle a "Days passed" counter in the world selection panel
-- A reset button in the pause menu to reset the positions of all four blocks with their default values
+- Toggle a reset button in the pause menu to reset the positions of all the blocks with their default values
-- The clock in 12h or 24h format
+- Choose the clock format (12h or 24h)
-- The current biome in the WorldStats block instead of the top-left corner in minimap
+- Toggle the current biome text in the WorldStats block instead of the top-left corner in minimap
+- Set the string format for the health of environment elements, construction pieces and entities
+- Set the string format for the process status of bushes, plants, beehives and fermenters
+- Set the string format for the player coordinates string
+- Set the string format for the cursor coordinates string
+- Toggle the status separately for rock, trees, bushes, plants, beehives fermenters and containers
+- Toggle the custom bow charge bar instead of the vanilla circle that shrinks
+- Set the color of the bow charge bar when fully charged

 **If you have an idea for smoething to add or any suggestion regarding the implemented features, feel free to create an issue on the GitHub repository !**